 First developed by Tim Berners-Lee in 1990, HTML is short for Hypertext Markup Language.
 HTML is used to create electronic documents (called pages) that are displayed on the World Wide Web.
-Each page contains a series of connections to other pages called hyperlinks.
-Every web page you see on the Internet is written using one version of HTML code or another.
+Each page contains several connections to other pages called hyperlinks.
+Every web page you see was written using one version of HTML.

-HTML code ensures the proper formatting of text and images so that your Internet browser may display them as they are intended to look.
+HTML code ensures the proper formatting of text and images for your Internet browser.
 Without HTML, a browser would not know how to display text as elements or load images or other elements.
 HTML also provides a basic structure of the page, upon which Cascading Style Sheets are overlaid to change its appearance.
 One could think of HTML as the bones (structure) of a web page, and CSS as its skin (appearance).

 What does an HTML tag look like?

-As can be seen in the HTML tag example above, there are not many components.
-Almost all HTML tags have an opening tag that contains the name with any attributes, a close tag that contains a forward slash, and the name of the tag that is being closed.
+As shown in the HTML tag example above, there aren't many components.
+Most HTML tags have an opening tag containing the tag name, tag attributes, a closing tag containing a forward slash, and the tag name being closed.
 For tags that do not have a closing tag like <img>, it is best practice to end the tag with a forward slash.

-Each tag is contained within a less than and greater than angle brackets, and everything between the opening and closing tag is displayed or affected by the tag.
+Most tags are contained in a less than and greater than angle brackets, and everything between the open and close tag is displayed or affected by the tag.
 In the example above, the <a> tag is creating a link called "Computer Hope" that is pointing to the hope.html file.

 What does HTML look like?

-The following is an example of a basic web page written in HTML as well as a description of each section and its function.
+Below is an example of a basic web page written in HTML with a description of each section and its function.

 What is HTML5?

-With the increasing movement to keep structure and style separate, a number of styling elements have been removed along with those that had accessibility issues or saw very little use.
+With the increasing movement to keep structure and style separate, some styling elements were removed.
+Also tags with accessibility issues or saw very little use were also removed.
 These following elements should no longer be used in HTML code: <acronym>, <applet>, <basefont>, <big>, <center>, <dir>, <font>, <frame>, <frameset>, <noframes>, <strike>, and <tt>.
 HTML5 also simplifies the doctype declaration to the tag in the following box.

 What does HTML5 look like?